bitaculous/middleman-wundertuete/README.md

 2. Run `bundle install`

-3. Activate the “wundertuete” in your middleman config:
+3. Activate the “Wundertuete” in your middleman config:

     ```
     activate :wundertuete